rafaelruch/agendapro/replit.md

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development with frequent, small updates.
 Please ask for my approval before making any major architectural changes or significant feature implementations.
 Ensure all code is well-documented and follows best practices.

+**IMPORTANT: Documentation Update Rule**
+Whenever ANY new feature or implementation is added to the system, it MUST be documented in the Master Admin API Documentation (`client/src/components/ApiDocumentation.tsx`).
+This ensures that:
+1. All API endpoints are properly documented with examples
+2. Integration tools like N8N have accurate reference documentation
+3. Future development is easier with up-to-date API documentation
+4. The development process is more efficient and organized

+Always update the API documentation immediately after implementing new features, endpoints, or modifying existing functionality.

 ## Design System & Component Libraries

 ### Component Libraries (Already Installed)